mike-mcgann/battle-to-100/README.md

 to win awards "style points".
 These points mean nothing but are notated on the scoresheet with an exclamation point for use later when bragging about the miracle.
+- After a player has completed a move and before the opponent has picked up the dice, the opponent may declare the previous move as a blunder.
+The player must either acknowledge the blunder or appeal the decision to XG.
+All decisions by XG are final.
 - Upon completion of the match, the winner shall be presented with a trophy.

 ### Scoresheet